joreilly/Confetti/README.md

 # Confetti 🎊

-KMM GraphQL project with Jetpack Compose Android and SwiftUI iOS clients along with GraphQL backend.
+KMM GraphQL project to allow viewing of conference information.
+Includes Jetpack Compose Android and SwiftUI iOS clients (that consume shared Apollo GraphQL based Kotlin Multiplatform code) along with GraphQL backend implementation.

 ### Building
 Can use Andrioid Studio/IntelliJ to build/run Android client.
 Requires XCode 14 or later for iOS client.